 However, in that case, the new content that you have written on the existing file may still be lost.

-The good thing is that the existing data on the existing file will not be lost and remain intact.
+The good thing is that the existing data in the existing file will not be lost and will remain intact.

-All modern file systems such as APFS, NTFS, ext3, and ext4 use this journaling technique that helps in preventing data corruption in a file worked upon in the event of system failure.
+All modern file systems such as APFS, NTFS, ext3, and ext4 use this journaling technique that helps prevent data corruption in a file worked upon in the event of system failure.

-Ideally, it is not possible to describe the file system and its working process in one sentence.
-It is quite a complex topic.
+Ideally, it is not possible to describe the file system and its working process in one sentence, being quite a complex topic.

-Reaching to this end of the article, now you surely know quite a lot about the file systems.
+Reaching this end of the article, now you surely know quite a lot about them.
 However, do not consider this to be the end of your learning.